kssrr/german-media-scrape/README.md

 # Scraping German News Websites

-Scripts to scrape large German news websites, used for my project on automating news media bias detection.
+Scripts to scrape large German news websites & resulting data set of one million German news articles from 01.01.2020 to 31.12.2020.
 To get the code, simply run

 ```
 git clone https://github.com/kssrr/german-media-scrape